Who is Johnny’s Mom?

 Described as a woman with unstoppable drive and unwavering purpose, Laura hopes to help other parents, grandparents, teachers (and frankly all adults with teens in their lives) by honestly and boldly sharing Johnny’s story of his marijuana use and subsequent psychosis, schizophrenia, and suicide.
 The devastating loss of her child gives Laura a powerful voice and a platform for change.
 Laura sees it as her responsibility to share Johnny’s warning to prevent another parent from having to go through what she did and save other young lives.

-Presentations to Parents, Students, Educators, Counselors, Coalitions, Drug Prevention Conferences, Drug-Free Communities, and Healthcare
+Presentations to These Audiences: Parents, Students, Communities, Educators, Counselors, Drug Prevention Specialists, Law Enforcement, Coalitions, and Healthcare

 Laura speaks to parents and trusted adults about “A Parent’s Worst Nightmare: How My Son Died from Marijuana Psychosis” and to youth on “The Dangerous Truth About Today’s Marijuana: Johnny Stack’s Life and Death Story.”
 She also speaks about Children and ‘Medical’ Marijuana and what happens when an 18-year-old young person like Johnny is legally able to get a medical marijuana card for “chronic pain.”